 These movies below are considered the best of Vietnamese cinematography.
 Watching these movies is one of the best ways to know more of the country’s culture, values and history.
-There have to be over 50 movies ranging from 80s to the recent years in all genres.
-However, I’ve made a list of only 6 movies which I personal think are the best of best.
+There have to be over 50 movies ranging from the 80s to recent years in all genres.
+However, I’ve made a list of only 6 movies which I personally think are the best of best.
 If this is your first time to Vietnamese movies, start with these 6 first.

 *Note: Some of the films here have free English subtitle, some haven’t.

 - Bao Gio Cho Den Thang Muoi (When The Tenth Month Comes)

 “The things that last forever are the things we can’t see”

 Directed by Dang Nhat Minh, created in 1985, this is one of 17 best movies of Asia according to CNN in 2008 and considered as the greatest Vietnamese movie that ever made.
 The film which means “When the Tenth Month Comes” in English literally describes the lives of many Vietnamese people who lived in rural areas affected deeply by the Vietnam war.
 The title of the movie refers to the month when the “Day of Forgiveness” in Vietnamese culture occurs.
 It is at this time that departed souls may visit their living loved ones.
 The story begins with Duyen – a young and beautiful wife live in a village of Trung Nghia – received the news of her husband had been killed in combat.
 This leaves her as a widow with a young child named Tuan.
 She decided to hide the news from everyone else especially from her father-in-law and her son with whom she is living.
 Then she asked her friend – a schoolteacher named Khang– to fake her husband’s letters.
 She happened to see the soul of her husband in the spirit market occurred in Day of forgiveness of the Tenth Month.